Hotel Alfonso XIII, a Luxury Collection Hotel, Seville

 Seville's lush 40-hectare park is the dog-walking heart of the city, laced with fountains, ponds, and Moorish-style tiled benches.
 Leashed dogs welcome everywhere except inside the Plaza de España monument itself.

-The semicircular 1929 Ibero-American Expo masterpiece is accessible to leashed dogs on the outer promenade and bridge plazas — a superb photo stop.
+The semicircular 1929 Ibero-American Expo masterpiece is accessible to leashed dogs on the outer promenade and bridge plazas, a superb photo stop.
 Rowboat rental on the canal is not pet-permitted.

 Neither UNESCO monument admits pets (except assistance dogs), but the surrounding Barrio de Santa Cruz is a labyrinth of dog-friendly patios and tapas terraces.
 Plaza del Triunfo outside both sites is leash-walkable.

-The Paseo de Nuestra Señora de la O on the Triana side is Seville's classic evening dog walk, with flamenco-history bars spilling onto the riverbank.
+The Paseo de Nuestra Señora de a O on the Triana side is Seville's classic evening dog walk, with flamenco-history bars spilling onto the riverbank.
 Cross the 1852 Puente de Isabel II for iconic cathedral views at sunset.

 North of the centre, the Parque del Alamillo is Seville's largest green space and has generous off-leash zones where locals take big dogs to run before the heat sets in.
 Reachable on foot across the 1992 Alamillo Bridge.